 Prevailing defense schemes against adversarial face images tend to overfit to the perturbations in the training set and fail to generalize to unseen adversarial attacks.
 We propose a new self-supervised adversarial defense framework, namely FaceGuard, that can automatically detect, localize, and purify a wide variety of adversarial faces without utilizing pre-computed adversarial training samples.
 During training, FaceGuard automatically synthesizes challenging and diverse adversarial attacks, enabling a classifier to learn to distinguish them from real faces.
 Concurrently, a purifier attempts to remove the adversarial perturbations in the image space.
-Experimental results on LFW dataset show that FaceGuard can achieve 99.81% detection accuracy on six unseen adversarial attack types.
+Experimental results on LFW, Celeb-A, and FFHQ datasets show that FaceGuard can achieve 99.81%, 98.73%, and 99.35% detection accuracies, respectively, on six unseen adversarial attack types.
 In addition, the proposed method can enhance the face recognition performance of ArcFace from 34.27% TAR @ 0.1% FAR under no defense to 77.46% TAR @ 0.1% FAR.
 Code, pre-trained models and dataset will be publicly available.